 This book will hit you like a 2-week boot camp with a commando.

-When you are going to be a first time Dad and you are looking for advice, a pediatrician is the perfect guide!
+When you are going to be a first time Dad and you are looking for advice, a pediatrician is a perfect guide!
 The Baby Owners Manual: Operating Instructions is written by Louis Borgenicht, and Assistant Professor of Pediatrician.

 You may think that a Pediatrician is going to fill a book with complex, medical words with little or no engagement for people who do not understand it, and if you do, you cannot be more wrong.